 Traditional and Roth IRAs have their own benefits, but Roth IRAs may have a more long-term tax advantage given the withdrawals are tax-free when you meet certain requirements.
 You fund a Roth IRA with your paycheck or other taxed income and benefit from tax-free growth and tax-free withdrawals in retirement when you have met all the requirements.

 If you believe your tax rates could increase in the future, converting a traditional IRA to a Roth IRA could help mitigate the impact of taxes.
 However, keep in mind that you will owe taxes on the conversion amount, which could also push you into a higher tax bracket in the year of the conversion.
 This may also raise your Medicare premium in a future year and could subject some of your Social Security retirement benefits to taxation.

 In addition, the conversion is permanent.
-You cannot convert it back to a traditional IRA, even though this was possible in the past.
-Your financial advisor, along with your tax professional, can help determine the tax impacts of a conversion and how much to convert, considering those impacts.
+You cannot convert it back to a traditional IRA.
+We, along with your tax professional, can help determine the tax impacts of a conversion and how much to convert, considering those impacts.

 6. Is a QCD more valuable than a regular charitable deduction?

 For some people, a QCD has distinct advantages over a regular charitable contribution:

 - A QCD counts toward satisfying your RMD, up to $100,000, the SECURE 2.0 Act of 2022 changes this, setting the $100,000 limitation to inflation-adjust by $1,000 increments starting in “any taxable year beginning after 2023.”